-Overview The IB music course fosters students' musicianship and shapes their musical identities as researchers, creators and performers.
+The IB music course fosters students' musicianship and shapes their musical identities as researchers, creators and performers.
 These three skills are strengthened through work on four different areas of inquiry: music for sociocultural and political expression, music for listening and performance, music for impact, movement and entertainment, as well as music technology in the electronic and digital age.
 The course will deepen their knowledge of a variety of music as well as improve their technical proficiency on their chosen instrument and creative skills.

-Curriculum Topics Unit 1: Exploring music in contextUnit 3: Presenting musicUnit 2: Experimenting with musicUnit 4: The contemporary music-maker (HL only) Assessment UNIT 1 - Exploring music in context (External) Students select samples of their work for a portfolio submission(maximum 2,400 words).
-Student submit: a. written work demonstrating engagement with, and understanding of, diverse musical material b. practical exercises: creating: one creating exercise (score maximum 32 bars and/or audio 1 minute as appropriate to style) performing: one performed adaptation of music from a local or global context for the student's own instrument (maximum 2 minute) c. supporting audio material (not assessed) Supporting audio material (not assessed) Students submit an experimentation report with evidence of their musical processes in creating and performing in two areas of inquiry in a local and/or global context.
-The report provides a rationale and commentary for each process.
-Students submit: a. written experimentation report that supports the experimentation report that supports the experimentation (maximum 1,500 mords) b. practical musical evidence of the experimentation report that supports the ex three related excerpts of creating (total maximum 5 minutes) three related excerpts of performing (total maximum 5 minutes) UNIT 3 - Presenting music (External) Students submit a collection of works demonstrating engagement with diverse musical material from four areas of inquiry.
-The submission contains: a.
-Presenting as a researcher programme notes (maximum 600 words) b.
-Presenting as a creator • composition and/or improvisation (maximum 6 minutes) c.
-Presenting as a performer solo and/or ensemble (maximum 12 minutes) excerpts, where applicable (maximum 2 minutes) UNIT 4 - The Contemporary Music Maker (Internal) Students submit a continuous multimedia presentation documenting their real-life project.
-Students submit multimedia presentation (maximum 15 minutes), evidencing: a. the project proposal b. the process and evaluation c. the realized project, or curated selections of it Future Pathways Studying music gives pupils the power to engage more deeply as a performer, listener and composer.
+Unit 1: Exploring music in context Unit 2: Experimenting with music Unit 3: Presenting music

+Unit 4: The contemporary music-maker (HL only)

+UNIT 1 - Exploring music in context (External)

+Students select samples of their work for a portfolio submission(maximum 2,400 words).
+Student submit:

+a. written work demonstrating engagement with, and understanding of, diverse musical material b. practical exercises:

+- creating: one creating exercise (score maximum 32 bars and/or audio 1 minute as appropriate to style) - performing: one performed adaptation of music from a local or global context for the student's own instrument (maximum 2 minutes) - c. supporting audio material (not assessed)

+UNIT 2 - Experimenting with music (Internal) Students submit an experimentation report with evidence of their musical processes in creating and performing in two areas of inquiry in a local and/or global context.
+The report provides a rationale and commentary for each a. a written experimentation report that supports the experimentation (maximum 1,500 words)

+b. practical musical evidence of the experimentation process

+process.
+Students submit:

+- three related excerpts of creating (total maximum 5 minutes) - three related excerpts of performing (total maximum 5 minutes)

+UNIT 3 - Presenting music (External)

+Students submit a collection of works demonstrating engagement with diverse musical material from four areas of inquiry.
+The submission contains:

+- a.
+Presenting as a researcher

+- programme notes (maximum 600 words)

+- b.
+Presenting as a creator composition and/ or improvisation (maximum 6 minutes)

+- c.
+Presenting as a performer

+- solo and/or ensemble (maximum 12 minutes)

+- excerpts, where applicable (maximum 2 minutes)

+UNIT 4 - The Contemporary Music Maker (Internal)

+Students submit a continuous multimedia presentation documenting their real-life project.
+Students submit multimedia presentation (maximum 15 minutes), evidencing:

+- a. the project proposal

+- b. the process and evaluation

+- c. the realized project, or curated selections

+Studying music gives pupils the power to engage more deeply as a performer, listener and composer.
 The theoretical study of music history and theory is sufficiently rigorous that it is accepted as a serious academic subject for entry to all university courses.
 There are many Music and Music Technology courses available at universities and conservatoires, from which music graduates enter a broad range of professions both in and out of the world of music and the creative arts.
 Possible careers in music include performing, composing and arranging, education and music therapy, music administration and management, music production and the wider creative industries.